 Roasted cabbage is surprisingly delicious.
-The cabbage completely transforms in the oven, becoming browned, savory, and intensely flavorful.
+The cabbage transforms in the oven, becoming browned, savory, and flavorful.

 If you've never made roasted cabbage, you're in for a pleasant surprise.
 Coated in olive oil and simply seasoned, the cabbage becomes beautifully caramelized in the oven, turning from a crunchy, slightly bitter vegetable into a true delicacy that you can't stop eating!
 It's also incredibly easy to make and ready in 40 minutes.

-- Try sprinkling grated parmesan on the cabbage 10 minutes before it's done.
-My husband is a huge fan of this version!
+- Sometimes, I sprinkle ¼ cup of grated Parmesan on the cabbage 10 minutes before it's done.

 Instructions

-Place the cabbage slices on a baking sheet.
+Cut the cabbage into slices.
+Arrange the slices on a baking sheet.
 Spray them with olive oil and sprinkle them with spices.

 Roast the cabbage in a preheated 400°F oven until tender and browned, 25-30 minutes.
 Serve immediately.